yodaxtah/TexturePatch/README.md

 \end{bmatrix}
 $$

+If we'd like to create our own modified image, without ever being obtaining it elsewhere, we can simply calculate it as follows:

+$$
+Patched_{naive} = Patch_{naive} - Original = Modified
+$$

-We've made quite a few over simplifications.
+We've made a few simplifications in this example.

 1. Image dimensions may vary (i.e. $25\times25$ for the original and $300\times300$ for the modified one).
 In order to create a difference, the sizes should be the same.
 The only option really is to resize the original image to the new dimension with a standard method.
 (The tools uses cubic interpolation because the result is better and computation takes _longer_.)
 1. The difference of two 8-bit images can only be faithfully stored using 9-bit $(0-255, 255-0)$, whereas the patch itself will be an 8 bit image.
 The tool adds sign descriptors at the bottom of the image and stores the absolute difference.